elkogerville/MSG_Nbody/README.md

 glxy_pos, glxy_vel, glxy_mass = scale_initial_positions(glxy_pos, glxy_vel, glxy_mass, new_radius, new_mass)
 ```

-We can also rotate the disk about a specified axis using a rotation matrix, which will rotate the disk around the $x, y,$ or $z$ axis with the [rotate_disk](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L68) method.
+We can also rotate the disk about a specified axis using a rotation matrix, which will rotate the disk around the $x, y,$ or $z$ axis with the [rotate_disk](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L68) function.

 ```python
 # 45º rotation around y axis
 glxy_pos, glxy_vel = rotate_disk(glxy_pos, glxy_vel, 45, 'y')
 ```

-We can compute the escape velocity at a point r=[x,y,z] from the center of mass of the galaxy using the [compute_escape_velocity](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L112) method.
+We can compute the escape velocity at a point r=[x,y,z] from the center of mass of the galaxy using the [compute_escape_velocity](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L112) function.

 ```python
 # escape velocity at point P a distance |P| from a galaxy centered at [0,0,0]